j-dublon/twinkl/src/docs/components.md

 ### Organisms

 Organisms are more complex components that are made up of multiple molecules and atoms.
-This project stores both the Page-level organisms (e.g. [PostsPage](../components/organisms/PostsPage/PostsPage.tsx)) and it's data provider (e.g. [PostsPageProvider](../components/organisms/PostsPage/PostsPageProvider.tsx)) in this folder.
+This project stores both the page-level organisms (e.g. [PostsPage](../components/organisms/PostsPage/PostsPage.tsx)) and their data providers (e.g. [PostsPageProvider](../components/organisms/PostsPage/PostsPageProvider.tsx)) in this folder.

 ### Data Providers